-I was slouching in a wood-backed chair waiting for a scientific talk to begin when the speaker prefaced her lecture with something that made me sit up a little straighter.
-“The terms used to describe species that are not native-,” she said, “-have roots in colonialism and xenophobia.
-We should keep this in mind, because different species aren’t inherently bad.
-Studies have shown that the effects of some non-native species are neutral, or even positive.”
-She went on to describe her efforts in studying garlic mustard, a species that people spend a lot of effort trying to eradicate, and how the flowering plant might fare in a changing climate.
+Different species aren’t inherently bad.
+Studies have shown that the effects of some non-native species are neutral, or even positive.
+One example I recently learned of is garlic mustard, a species that people spend a lot of effort trying to eradicate, and how the flowering plant might fare in a changing climate.

 Invasive species have been referred to as ‘exotic’, ‘noxious’, ‘foreign’ and other terms that paint them in a certain light without providing much detail.
 An article in Smithsonian Magazine proposed the idea that some ‘invasive’ species, such as the Tamarisk shrub in the American southwest, bring ecological value to their new habitat.
 The Tamarisk was seen as a cancer for many years, not unlike other non-native species.
 When conservationists realized the shrub’s ability to house endangered songbirds, that perspective was flipped.
 But what would have happened if we used a more positive descriptive terminology for invasive species in the first place?